-Notice of intention to submit a thesis for examination
+10.2.1 Notice of intention to submit a thesis for examination

-Research award candidates are required to give the University at least 3 months' notice of their intention to submit a thesis for examination.
-Notice of intention to submit a thesis for examination is via the PGR4 form completed by the candidate, supervisor(s) and Head of School and submitted to Registry at least 2 weeks in advance of the next scheduled meeting of the GRSB.
-The PGR4 Notice of intention to submit a thesis for examination form must include a 300-word abstract of the thesis, and recommendations (from the Head of School) for the appointment of the internal and external examiners (see Guide Section 11).
-GRSB reviews all PGR4 forms submitted to the University and approve or reject/recommend changes to the proposed submission and nominated examiners.
+Through the principal supervisor(s), the student must provide 3 months' notice to Registry of their intention to submit a thesis for examination.
+The PGR4 form: Notification of Intention to Submit for Examination is submitted to Registry with a 300-word abstract, at least 2 weeks in advance of the next scheduled meeting of the GRSB.
+The supervisor is required to consult with the relevant Head of School on the selection and nomination of appropriate Internal and External Examiners.
+The Head of School is responsible for ensuring the nomination is in line with the regulations, and appoints an Independent Chairperson (see guide Section 11).
+GRSB reviews all PGR4 forms submitted to Registry and approves/rejects or recommends changes to the proposed submission and nominated examiners.

-Submission of soft-bound thesis for examination
+10.2.2 Submission of soft-bound thesis for examination

-Following GRSB's approval of the PGR4, the candidate should submit one soft bound printed copy of the thesis for each examiner with a PGR7 Thesis Access Consent Form to Student Awards, Registry (see Registry submission dates webpage).
-The soft cover binding is deemed to be temporary pending completion of the examination process.
+Following GRSB's approval of the PGR4, the candidate may be required to provide the Registry with one soft-bound printed copy of the thesis for each examiner (see the Registry's Postgraduate Research website for up to date information on current thesis submission requirements).
 The thesis must be referred by Registry to the Examiners, who cannot accept it directly from the candidate or the supervisor.

-The student must also provide one electronic PDF copy of the thesis for examination.
-This should be submitted to Registry in a single PDF file entitled with student number and date of submission, which should be saved on a memory key.
-The PDF should have the wording "pre-examination copy" and the submission date included as a watermark, or as a footer, on each page of the document.
+The student must provide one electronic PDF copy of the thesis for examination.
+This should be submitted to Registry in a single PDF file entitled with the student number and date of submission, which should be saved on a memory key.
+The PDF should have the wording 'pre examination copy' and the submission date included as a watermark, or as a footer, on each page of the document.

-Academic Regulations for Postgraduate Degrees by Research and Thesis require candidates for a higher degree to sign a declaration form (PGR7 Thesis Access Consent Form), at the time of submission of a thesis for examination, permitting access to their thesis in print or electronic form (see Guide Section 10.4 below).
+Academic Regulations for Postgraduate Degrees by Research and Thesis require candidates for a higher degree to sign a declaration: PGR7 Thesis Access Consent form at the time of submission of a thesis for examination, permitting access to the thesis in print or electronic form (see guide Section 10.4 below).